cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 - `cdk diff` to compare local vs deployed stacks
 - `cdk deploy` to provision stacks to your account

-Overall, the CDK enables developers to use their existing languages and tools to build reusable infrastructure patterns.
+Overall, CDK enables developers to use their existing languages and tools to build reusable infrastructure patterns.

 ## A Simple CDK App